zincware/MDSuite/README.md

 ## Data Format
 This post-processing suite will take a LAMMPS file and will determine what properties are available for use in the analysis.
 It also supports coordinate unwrapping as well as trivial calculations in order to minimize data requirements.
-Currently, the only expectation from the lammps dump is that the group names are in the third column.
-This is a bug and will be corrected in the near future.

 ## Analysis
 Currently the program can perform the following analysis.